SmiteshP/nvim-gps/README.md

 ## 🤔 What is nvim-gps?

 nvim-gps is a simple status line component that shows context of the current cursor position in file.
 It is similar to the statusline function provided by [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter/blob/af96150a2d34a05b7265ee3c42425315bcd62e39/doc/nvim-treesitter.txt#L414), but smarter.
 Using custom treesitter queries for each language, nvim-gps is able to show exact name of containing class, struct, function, method, etc. along with some fancy symbols!
+You can find out which languages are currently supported by looking under the "queries" directory.

 ![example](https://user-images.githubusercontent.com/43147494/130349444-fa7176a3-d068-4309-87ec-bcf6f0204261.png)